jimmo/ncss-embedded/chapters/4-states-classes.md

 ## Classes

 We've seen how to use *functions* to organise our code into re-usable pieces of functionality.
-This can make our code easier to understand, and also less repeditive.
+This can make our code easier to understand, and also less repetitive.

 Classes (or *object oriented programming*) are way to group together functions with the data that they operate on.
 When a function is used in a class, we call it a *method*.

-We've already used classes when we use the `microbit` module -- for example button_a is an instance of the MicroBitButton class.
+We've already used classes when we use the `microbit` module -- for example `button_a` is an instance of the MicroBitButton class.
 When we write

 ```python
 if button_a.was_pressed():
   # do stuff
 ```

-the `was_pressed` method belongs to the MicroBitButton class, and `button_a` is an *instance* of that class.
+The `was_pressed` method belongs to the MicroBitButton class, and `button_a` is an *instance* of that class.
 Similarly `button_b` is a different instance of the same class.

 In Python, we write classes using the `class` keyword, and put methods inside them.
-Methods take a special argument named `self` that refers to the instance that this method is being invoked on. i.e. in the example from before, when you write `button_a.was_pressed()` then the was_pressed method's `self` argument will be equal to `button_a`.
+Methods take a special argument named `self` that refers to the instance that this method is being invoked on.
+In the example from before, when you write `button_a.was_pressed()` then the `was_pressed` method's `self` argument will be equal to `button_a`.

 You can set *properties* on `self` -- this allows the class to store data for that particular instance.